sfigg/commercialization-public/design/device-experiences/OEM-security-considerations-whats-new.md

 ---
-title: What's New for OEM Security in Windows 10
+title: What's New for OEM security in Windows 10
 description: Provides introduction to new features for Windows 10, version 17-9
 MSHAttr:
 - 'PreferredSiteName:MSDN'